 On 2 October 2020, Post Office formally responded to the Court of Appeal and Southwark Crown Court regarding historical convictions of former postmasters between 2001 and 2013 referred by the Criminal Cases Review Commission (CCRC) earlier this year.
 It is not opposing the majority of appeals in which it acted as prosecutor.
 You can read our statement here.

 In addition to full co-operation with the Criminal Cases Review Commission’s review, the Post Office has set up an extensive disclosure exercise, by external criminal law specialists, to identify material which might affect the safety of any relevant historical prosecutions.

-This work is expected to be completed within the next few months and Post Office will update the court and the appellants on the results.
+This work is expected to be completed soon and Post Office will update the court and the appellants on the results.

 Most of the referrals by the CCRC are to the Court of Appeal because they relate to convictions in the Crown Court.
 Those few cases which followed convictions in the Magistrates’ Court must be appealed to the Crown Court.

 On 11 December 2020 there was a hearing at Southwark Crown Court relating to six convictions in Magistrates’ Courts.
 An appeal from a Magistrates’ Court is a re-trial rather than a review of the original proceedings.
 Post Office did not oppose any of these appeals so the appellants were formally acquitted.
 See our statement here.